Systematically Prioritizing Restoration Projects in Terrebonne Parish, Louisiana

 - improve regional coordination of restoration projects.

 The CPCR was created in response to recommendations released by Louisiana’s Coastal Zone Management and Restoration Advisory Committee.
-The Terrebonne Parish Office of Coastal Restoration and Preservation is using the CPCR to help attain and justify small grants to implement priority projects.
+The Terrebonne Parish Office of Coastal Restoration and Preservation is using the CPCR to help justify and obtain grants to implement priority projects.
 The CPCR has also allowed the parish to communicate its local restoration priorities with state and federal agencies.

 The success of the CPCR was a direct result of its foundation.
-First, the funding agency, the Terrebonne Parish Office of Coastal Restoration and Preservation, was explicit in their desire to create a scientifically-based, engineering sound document that provided tangible guidance to community leaders; they did not have an interest in guiding the answer.
+First, the funding agency, the Terrebonne Parish Office of Coastal Restoration and Preservation, was explicit in their desire to create a scientifically-based guidance document for community leaders; they did not have an interest in guiding the answer.
 Second, soliciting stakeholder input and engagement through the questionnaire and in community meetings early on in the process led to stronger community support for the resulting document.
-The myriad of federal, state, and local coastal restoration programs and planning efforts in coastal Louisiana made it difficult to create a document that was applicable to all; the fractured nature of coastal restoration efforts precludes a unifying document.
-Navigating the federal and state bureaucracies and overlapping policies can hinder coastal restoration efforts at the local level.
-To address this problem, Louisiana has created a new office for coastal and restoration programs which will work towards integrating and aligning agency coastal restoration efforts.
+The myriad federal, state, and local coastal restoration programs and planning efforts in coastal Louisiana made it difficult to create a universally applicable document.
+Navigating federal and state bureaucracies and overlapping policies can hinder coastal restoration efforts at the local level.

-Feifel, K. (2010).
+Feifel, K. (2020).
 Systematically Prioritizing Restoration Projects in Terrebonne Parish, Louisiana [Case study on a project of the Terrebonne Parish Consolidated Government and Halcrow].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/systematically-prioritizing-restoratio...
-(Last updated February 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated July 2020)